Finite-sample analysis of M-estimators using self-concordance: High-dimensional setup

-Moreover, we can reasonably expect that in the ill-specified case,~$\Gr \succq \He$, which is a stronger version of the natural inequality~$\deff \ge d$.
-When this is the case, the eigenvalues of both~$\He$ and~$\Gr$ belong to the interval~$[\rho^{-1}, \overline\k]$ where~$\overline\k := \max(\k_1,\k_2)$.
-Then, the product~$Q := \rho\overline\k$ can be considered as the condition number of the estimation problem at hand.
+can be considered as the condition number of the estimation problem at hand.
 In particular, we are about to see that the excess risk bounds, as well the bounds for the critical sample size, get inflated by~$Q$ in the high-dimensional regime.
 This reflects the requirement that the problem should be well-conditioned with respect to the \textit{standard} coordinate basis, since both $\ell_0$-``norm'' and~$\ell_1$-norm depend on the choice of the basis.
-Some further remarks are in order. \begin{itemize} \item Similarly to the case of~$\rho$, we always have the following bounds on~$\k_1$ and~$\k_2$:
+Some further remarks are given below. \begin{itemize} \item Similarly to the bound~\eqref{eq:rho-bound}, we can always bound~$\k_1$ and~$\k_2$:

-Arguably, these bounds are more informative than the similar bound~\eqref{eq:rho-bound} for~$\rho$.
-For example, they allow to bound~$\k$ with a constant in robust estimation and logistic regression. \item Correlated designs can also be considered, but this would lead to the inflation of the bounds by the condition number of~$\Cov$. \end{itemize}
+Arguably, these bounds are more informative than the bound~\eqref{eq:rho-bound} for~$\rho$, as they involve the suprema of the loss derivatives (e.g., the right-hand sides are constants for pseudo-Huber and logistic losses). \item Correlated designs can also be considered, but this would lead to the inflation of the bounds by the condition number of~$\Cov$.
+This is natural, as~$\ell_1$-regularization fixes the basis, and the estimator is not affine-invariant. \end{itemize}